-Hotel owners and resorts are doing their best to keep this family-friendly activity as green as possible, but customers are also partially responsible and can actually contribute to eco-ing up the mountains an awful lot.
-Even though we wish you a snow-white holiday, BLANC wants to inspire you to spice up your trip with some of our green tips - we promise, it’s easy as ABC and our planet will express its gratitude by providing many more ski trips in the years to come.
+Being as close to nature as you are on the slopes is wonderful, but let’s make sure it is not detrimental to the surrounding ecosystems.
+Even though we wish you a snow-white holiday, BLANC wants to inspire you to spice up your trip with some green tips!
+We promise, being eco-minded in the slopes is as easy as ABC and our planet will express its gratitude by providing many more ski trips in the years to come.

 Donate Used Equipment

 Are you a ski fanatic?
 Or maybe trying the slopes for the first time?
 Either way, it’s not rocket science to assume that changes in technology, your ability and body growth, are all indicators which will determine whether you need new gear for your trips.
 Therefore, used and older ski equipment might not be of much use to you, but it might be for others.
-There is a bunch of charities and organisations willing to take your gear off your hands!
-One of them being Gift Your Gear, an initiative that provides outdoor clothing and equipment to UK communities and youth groups - giving somebody an opportunity to turn imagination into actual reality.
-Have a look for what you might not need; wardrobes, garages and attics are no place for equipment, they should be zigzagging down the mountains!
+There are a bunch of charities and organisations willing to take your gear off your hands!
+Porter’s Progress is one of them, a British charity that supplies outdoor wear and equipment for mountain porters in Nepal.
+Running along similar lines, Wrap Up London collects warm outerwear to keep homeless people warm during the colder time of the year.
+Have a look for what you might not need; wardrobes, garages and attics are no place for skiwear, there is always someone who needs to keep warm!

 Brands with nature at the top of their minds are hard to find, and wanting comfortable and fashionable pieces doesn’t make the situation any easier.
-We researched this conundrum thoroughly, and found three sustainable outerwear brands which you do not want to miss out on for future seasons!
+We researched this conundrum thoroughly, and found three ways you can be sustainable and still look good gliding down the slopes!

-First off, Patagonia, the first and most obvious out of the three as they are widely known for transparency and how pioneering they have been in taking care of our planet for decades (Let My People Go Surfing is a staple in the BLANC library, but that is yet another topic!)
-Patagonia is an opponent to fast fashion, expressed through their manufacturing of long-lasting outdoor wear primarily made of sustainable and naturally sourced or recyclable materials.
-Not to mention the fact that they provide a repair and reuse program for all their clothing.
-Their mission is to build the best product and cause no unnecessary harm to the planet in doing so.
+1. Let’s start with Patagonia, the most obvious as they are widely known for transparency and how pioneering they have been in taking care of our planet for decades (Let My People Go Surfing is a staple in the BLANC library, but that is yet another topic!).
+Patagonia is an opponent to fast fashion, whose mission is to build the best product and cause no unnecessary harm to the planet in doing so.

-Second up is Picture Organic Clothing: since 2008 the French brand has blessed the world with superb quality and environmentally friendly technical ski and snowboard outerwear and apparel.
-Not to mention that everything they create is sourced from organic, recycled & bio-sourced materials.
-As well as Patagonia, P.O.C visualised from the start how they would approach recyclability, second life and end of life.
+2. Second up is Picture Organic Clothing: since 2008 the French brand has blessed the world with superb quality and environmentally friendly technical ski and snowboard outerwear and apparel.
 On their website, they are stating that it takes 50 recycled plastic bottles in order to produce one jacket - definitely an exciting brand to check out!